thisdot/starter.dev/starters/express-apollo-prisma/README.md

 ### ORM

 The kit uses Prisma as a TypeScript ORM for proper data fetch and mutation from the source.
-It is configured with the following environment variable: DATABASE_URL="mysql://root:root[@localhost:3307/testdb"](https://github.com/localhost:3307/testdb").
+It is configured with the following environment variable: `DATABASE_URL="mysql://root:root@localhost:3307/testdb"`.

 We use Prisma for the following:

 - [Prisma Client](https://www.prisma.io/docs/concepts/components/prisma-client) - an auto-generated and type-safe database client for use in your application.
 - [Prisma Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate) - a declarative data modeling and migration tool.
-- [Prisma Studio](https://www.prisma.io/studio) - the easiest way to explore and manipulate your data in all of your Prisma projects.

 Learn more about [Prisma](https://www.prisma.io/docs/concepts/overview/prisma-in-your-stack/is-prisma-an-orm).

 ### Queueing

-The kit provides an implementation of queueing using RabbitMQ, an open-source message broker that allows multiple applications to communicate with each other through queues.
+The kit provides an implementation of queueing using RabbitMQ, an open-source message broker that allows multiple applications or services to communicate with each other through queues.
 It's a powerful tool for handling tasks asynchronously and distributing workloads across multiple machines.

 To start the worker that processes messages in the queue, run the command: